nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 ## Accessing Cluster Outside of QHub

 A long requested feature was the ability to access a dask cluster from outside of the cluster itself.
 In general this is possible but a the moment can break due to version mismatches between [dask](https://dask.org/), [distributed](https://distributed.dask.org/en/latest/), and [dask-gateway](https://gateway.dask.org/).
-Also we have had issues with other libraries not matching so do not consider this check exhaustive.
+Also we have had issues with other libraries not matching so don't consider this check exhaustive.
 At a minimum check that your local environment matches.
-It is possible that it will work if the versions don't match exactly but it is not recommended.
+It's possible that it will work if the versions don't match exactly but It's not recommended.

 ```python
 import dask, distributed, dask_gateway